faenrandir/a_careful_examination/documents/book_of_mormon/list_of_issues_regarding_moronis_promise.md

 layout: page
 ---

 *The remainder of this page is taken directly from [The Unexamined Faith](https://unexaminedfaith.blogspot.com/2016/10/if-there-is-hub-around-which.html) blog.
-Some of these points are stronger than others, I think.*
+Some of these points are stronger than others, I think.
+(Minor spelling changes have been made)*

 If there is a hub around which LDS epistemology revolves, surely it is to be found in Moroni’s Promise: